JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-10-06-jsl_medm_q4_v3_en.md

 ## Benchmarking

 We have generated a total of 400 questions, 100 from each category.
-These questions were labeled and reviewed by 3 physician annotators. `%` indicates the preference rate
+These questions were labeled and reviewed by 3 physician annotators. `%` indicates the preference rate.
+Please see the more benchmark information [here](https://nlp.johnsnowlabs.com/docs/en/benchmark-llm).

 ```bash
 ## Overall